datopian/portal-data-app-abeelha/src/sea-level-dashboard.md

 ## 🔄 Connected Scatterplot - Sea Level vs Rate of Change

 This visualization shows the annual rate of change in sea level using data from the **CSIRO Reconstructed GMSL** dataset.
-The raw CSIRO data is in millimeters and is converted to inches (1 inch = 25.4 mm).
-The rate of change is calculated by subtracting each year's sea level value from the previous year's value, showing the year-over-year difference from the CSV data.
+The rate of change is calculated by subtracting each year's sea level value from the previous year's value, showing the year-over-year difference from the data.

 ```js
 // Prepare scatterplot data with rate of change